GuttmanLab/chipdip-pipeline/README.md

 ## Background

 Terms
-- **split-pool tag**: the individaul sequences that are added during a single round of split-pool barcoding (DPM, EVEN, ODD, TERM)
+- **split-pool tag**: the individual sequences that are added during a single round of split-pool barcoding (DPM, EVEN, ODD, TERM)
-- **split-pool barcode**: the permutation of split-pool tags that uniquely identifes a cluster
+- **split-pool barcode**: the permutation of split-pool tags that uniquely identifies a cluster
 - **Antibody-ID**: a 9 nt sequence within the antibody oligo that uniquely identifies a type of antibody

 <!-- TODO: figures of expected sequences -->